 Overview of Alabama Mortgages

-In a state lineup, Alabama ranks nearly dead center in terms of its number of citizens.
-Its mortgage market follows suit, coming in right around average compared to historical national rates.
+In a state lineup, Alabama ranks nearly dead center in terms of population size.
+This southern state’s mortgage market follows suit, coming in right around average compared to historical national rates.
 For the most part, Alabama counties’ conforming loan limits and FHA loan limits hover around average.